Maurice Cole (pianist): Criticism

 "These are thoughtful, considered performances; you feel Mr. Cole has a reason for everything he does."
-Review of Cole's recording of Bach's The Well-Tempered Clavier, book II in Gramophone Magazine, June 1963.

-"…unfailing musicality, control of partplaying, complete accuracy, admirably firm rhythm, and an avoidance of all posturing and pretentiousness (would that the same could be said for all other Bach players!)"
-Review of Cole's recording of Bach's Well-Tempered Clavier book I in Gramophone Magazine, November 1962.
+Review of Cole's recording of Bach's The Well-Tempered Clavier, book II in Gramophone Magazine, June 1963. "…unfailing musicality, control of part playing, complete accuracy, admirably firm rhythm, and an avoidance of all posturing and pretentiousness (would that the same could be said for all other Bach players!)".
+Review of Cole's recording of Bach's "Well-Tempered Clavier book I" in Gramophone Magazine, November 1962.